TeamChikken/Soul-Shards-Despawn-CHKNFork-1.19.2/Desc.md

 I forked Respawn because it was not updated past 1.15 and the repository has been archived.
 I ported the 1.15 fabric version to the mojang mappings and 1.19 (also adding back in features from 1.12.2 that were removed in the 1.15 version)

+### Differences from Respawn

+- Vile dust crafting
+- Hallowed and cursed flames
+- Quartz and Steel